People applaud Ben & Jerry’s for condemning white supremacy in strongest corporate statement yet

 — San Francisco 49ers (@49ers) June 2, 2020

-The tweet from the San Francisco 49ers’ official account was in keeping with a flurry of similar messages whose sole credit was not being as clumsy as Pepsi’s awkward paean to activism with Kendall Jenner.
+The 49ers’ tweet was in keeping with a flurry of similar messages whose sole credit was not being as clumsy as Pepsi’s awkward paean to activism with Kendall Jenner.

-A few hours later, Ben & Jerry’s tweeted out a message of its own, one that is far and away the strongest message from a brand since George Floyd’s death in police custody Memorial Day weekend.
+A few hours later, though, Ben & Jerry’s tweeted out what is far and away the strongest message from a brand since George Floyd’s death in police custody Memorial Day weekend.

 The murder of George Floyd was the result of inhumane police brutality that is perpetuated by a culture of white supremacy. https://t.co/YppGJKHkyN pic.twitter.com/YABzgQMf69